vigetlabs/tailwindcss-plugins/CONTRIBUTING.md

 ## Documenting changes and releases

 - Add notes to the unreleased section in the CHANGELOG, with summaries of any additions, fixes, updates, or deprecations.
-- When a new version is released, those notes will be moved to the appropriate version number in the CHANGELOG.
+- When a new version is released, a maintainer will move those notes to the appropriate version number in the CHANGELOG.